fpigeonjr/frank-pigeon-blog/content/pages/resume/index.md

 title: 'Resume'
 slug: resume
 cover: ./coffee-bg.jpg
-date: 2021-08-20
+date: 2021-11-17
 disqus: false
 type: page
 ---

 ## Summary

-With over 20 years of public sector service, I've broadened my horizons into web development and design.
+With over 20 years of public sector service, I've broadened my horizons into web design and development.
 I'm a U.S. Army veteran, hold a SECRET clearance, and have a Bachelor's Degree in Management, Computer Information Systems.
 I am fluent in English and Spanish, a focused team player, a lifetime learner, and am excited to take on new challenges that combine my creativity and business sense.

 ## Work Experience

-### AUG 2015 - Present
+### OCT 2021 - Present

-**Front-End Engineer, U.S. Army Medical Center of Excellence - San Antonio, TX**

-- Design, develop, and maintain public facing and internal websites and applications
-- Lead adoption of modern web practices, version control, design guidelines, agile methodologies, and continuous integration/continuous deployment
-- Proficient with HTML, CSS, JavaScript, React, Gatsby, Bootstrap, USWDS, and the Adobe Creative Cloud
+**Front-End Developer, 10x - Technology Transformation Services (GSA) team @ [Flexion](https://flexion.us)**

 ### OCT 2017 - Present